sgolodetz/smg-detectron2/README.md

 4. Install `cudatoolkit`, e.g. via `conda install cudatoolkit==11.3.1` (the version you need may be different).

 5. Install Detectron2 as per [here](https://ivanpp.cc/detectron2-walkthrough-windows).
+If you run into any trouble:

+   i.
+If you get the error `ImportError: cannot import name '_nt_quote_args' from 'distutils.spawn'`, install `setuptools` version `59.6` or below.
+(See also: `https://github.com/pytorch/pytorch/issues/70390`.)

-If you run into any trouble, try applying the fixes in `fix_torch_for_detectron2.sh`.
+   ii.
+Try applying the fixes in `fix_torch_for_detectron2.sh`.
 (With newer versions of PyTorch, they may no longer be needed.)

 6. Change to the `<root>/smg-detectron2` directory.